 An academic track is a group of courses that focuses on a specific sub-discipline within a major.
 It can be tailored to suit your specific interests, e.g. a marketing track within a business major.

 Some degree programs let you combine your studies with professional experience.
-This might be paid work experience through a Co-operative Education Program, where work becomes an integral part of your degree (available at Widener University).
-Unpaid internships can also provide valuable experience and are often eligible for credit towards your degree (available at Royal Roads University and James Madison University).
+This might be paid work experience through a Co-operative Education Program, where work becomes an integral part of your degree.
+Unpaid internships can also provide valuable experience and are often eligible for credit towards your degree (available at James Madison University).

 Explore your study options with our course finder